Background

 Import gates from an existing Cytobank experiment

 Gates can be imported easily between Cytobank experiments.
-Simply enter the Gating Editor of the receiving experiment and type the name or experiment number of the donor experiment into the Import Gates dialog:
+Simply enter the Gating Editor of the receiving experiment and open the Load gates functionality.
+Select the Import from another experiment option and type the name or experiment number of the donor experiment into the Import gates from experiment dialogue.
+This will load the currently active gate version from the donor experiment.

 Import / export gates with Gating-ML